Arbor Day: Cambodia

-Cambodia celebrates Arbor Day on July 9 with a tree planting ceremony attended by the king.
+Cambodia celebrates Arbor Day on July 9.

 Canada

 The day was founded by Sir George William Ross, later the premier of Ontario, when he was minister of education in Ontario (1883–1899).
 According to the Ontario Teachers' Manuals "History of Education" (1915), Ross established both Arbour Day and Empire Day—"the former to give the school children an interest in making and keeping the school grounds attractive, and the latter to inspire the children with a spirit of patriotism" (p.
 222).
 This predates the claimed founding of the day by Don Clark of Schomberg, Ontario for his wife Margret Clark in 1906.
 In Canada, National Forest Week is the last full week of September, and National Tree Day (Maple Leaf Day) falls on the Wednesday of that week.
 Ontario celebrates Arbour Week from the last Friday in April to the first Sunday in May.
 Prince Edward Island celebrates Arbour Day on the third Friday in May during Arbour Week.
 Arbour Day is the longest running civic greening project in Calgary and is celebrated on the first Thursday in May.
 On this day, each grade 1 student in Calgary's schools receives a tree seedling to be taken home to be planted on private property.